yamcs/yamcs/pus_analysis/pus15.md

 **XTCE approach**: AggregateArgumentType `ResizeInstrType`; ArrayArgumentType.

-**Code**: Validate all statuses inactive, update `store.size_bytes`.
-Reject if active or if new_size is 0 or exceeds available memory (check is implementation-defined).
+**Simulator (on-board emulation)**: Validate all statuses inactive, update `store.size_bytes`.
+Reject if active or if new_size is 0 or exceeds available memory.
+This memory management runs in the satellite-side simulator, not in YAMCS.

 ---